juancolino/AstroGoat/README.md

 DragonBallKinetic
 =================

 Dragon Ball Kinetic is a game that uses Kinetic as input devide.
-One player plays shotting blasts of energy to destroy objects that fall from the celling.
+One player plays shooting blasts of energy to destroy objects that fall from the celling.
 It collects points for each object destroyed.
 Most likely the objects falling down will be screaming goats.

-Kami
-Jun
-Nills
-Juan
+Kami, Jun, Nills and Juan